Incremental Housing and Material Flows in the Global South

 The Statute of the Metropolis and Planning Reform in Brazil: Analyzing Land Use Planning Practices and Effective Institutional Changes

-This research, funded by the Lincoln Institute of Land Policy's Program on Latin America and the Caribbean, compares land use planning practices in metropolitan regions before and after the approval of Brazil's 2015 law known as the 'Statute of the Metropolis.'
-This law has made advances in regulating the constitution of regional and regional public policies across Brazil, providing a window of opportunity for both municipal and state governments as well as civil society entities to organize themselves to elaborate metropolitan plans (known as integrated urban development plans).
+This research, funded by the Lincoln Institute of Land Policy, compares land use planning practices in metropolitan regions before and after the approval of the Statute of the Metropolis.
+This law regulates the constitution of regional and regional public policies across Brazil, providing a window of opportunity for both municipal and state governments as well as civil society entities to organize themselves to elaborate metropolitan plans.
 In some cases, such activities extend already-existing development of cities' local master plans, following the guidelines of an earlier law known as the Statute of the City, approved in 2001.
-Overall, the research aims to analyze the initial institutional effects of the Statute of the Metropolis in three Brazilian metropolitan regions to understand whether its adoption has changed planning practices in some regions of Brazil.
+The research aims to analyze the initial institutional effects of the Statute of the Metropolis to understand whether its adoption has changed planning practices in some regions of Brazil.

 See the final Lincoln Institute Working Paper here, and an article here (in Portuguese) about this project from RMBH, the state development agency of the metropolitan region of Belo Horizonte.